 Don't worry how to pay for it.

-It will destroy this plan by this new radical extreme Democratic Party, will destroy the American dream.
+It will destroy this plan by this new radical extreme Democratic Party will destroy the American dream.

-Kamala Harris's Medicare for All, eliminate private insurance will destroy health care.
+Kamala Harris's Medicare for All Eliminate Private Insurance will destroy health care.

-The energy energy industry, which is the hope for the greatest prosperity growth we've ever had, will be destroyed when the government takes that over.
+The energy industry, which is the hope for the greatest prosperity growth we've ever had, will be destroyed when the government takes that over.

-Just warning you, this is your this is the party.
+Just warning you, this is the party.

 Great.